 Online property portals are a fantastic place to start when looking for accommodation in Cambodia, as they are accessible and can be used to research the property market, particularly when trying to gauge common price points.

 We advise that expats use a Cambodian estate agent once in the country, preferably one who is bilingual and has experience working with expats.
 This can immensely ease the process of searching, negotiating and signing a lease.

 Renting accommodation in Cambodia

-A tenancy agreement requires a number of documents, including a copy of one’s passport, visa and a letter from an employer.
-Leases tend to be a minimum of two months, but it is common to arrange for a period of 12 months.
-Expats who move into a serviced apartment must make sure the full inventory is included in the lease agreement.
+A tenancy agreement requires several documents, including a copy of one’s passport, visa and a letter from an employer.
+Leases tend to be a minimum of two months, but it is common to arrange one for 12 months.
+Expats moving into a serviced apartment should ensure the inclusion of a comprehensive inventory in the lease agreement.